Cluster-randomised controlled trial

-A cluster-randomised controlled trial is a type of randomised controlled trial in which groups of subjects (as opposed to individual subjects) are randomised.
+A cluster-randomised controlled trial (cRCT, CRCT) is a type of randomised controlled trial in which groups of subjects (as opposed to individual subjects) are randomised.
 Cluster randomised controlled trials are also known as cluster-randomised trials, group-randomised trials, and place-randomized trials.
 Cluster-randomised controlled trials are used when there is a strong reason for randomising treatment and control groups over randomising participants.

 Prevalence

 A 2004 bibliometric study documented an increasing number of publications in the medical literature on cluster-randomised controlled trials since the 1980s.

 Advantages

 Advantages of cluster-randomised controlled trials over individually randomised controlled trials include: